neetjn/py-component-controller/docs/source/component.rst

 Contructor
 ==========

-When a component is instantiated, the constructor automatically constructs the following attributes:
+When a component is instantiated, the constructor automatically binds the following attributes:

 * **controller**: Reference to parent controller instance.
 * **browser**: Reference to parent controller's webdriver.